gmmorris/meze-docs/componentization.md

 So to figure out how to achieve *composability*, we first need to understand what *composition* actually means.

 As far as I can see, there are two kinds of composition.

-The first is functional composition, which I feel is relatively straight forward.
+The first is **functional composition**, which I feel is relatively straight forward.

+The second is **object composition**, and this is where I got stuck.

 #### What is Functional Composition?
-Function Composition is pretty
+If you're one of the lucky ones, you will hopefully have forgotten that you learned Function Composition in high school.

 #### What is Object Composition?
 [Eric Elliot](https://twitter.com/_ericelliott) gave a really good talk at [Fluent 2013](https://www.youtube.com/watch?v=lKCCZTUx0sI) in which he explains composition and its benefits in a much better way than I ever could, so I'd highly recommend watching his talk.